Ioane, Prince of Mukhrani: Biography

 Ioane was a son of Prince Constantine III of Mukhrani.
 He succeeded to the headship of the House of Mukhrani on the retirement of his relative, Simon.
 He was a son-in-law and senior official of King Heraclius II of Georgia.
 In 1783, Ioane signed, together with Prince Garsevan Chavchavadze, the Treaty of Georgievsk whereby Georgia was promised Russian protection and preservation of its throne under the House of Bagrationi.
 From 1786 to 1795, he was a military governor of the Erivan Khanate, Georgia's tributary state.
 He was responsible for putting down a revolt against Heraclius' hegemony in the Nakhichevan Khanate in 1786 and commanded elements of Georgian troops at the disastrous battle against the Iranian invasion of Tbilisi in 1795.

 Family

-Prince Ioane was married to Princess Ketevan of Georgia, daughter of King Heraclius II.
-They had 7 children:
+Prince Ioane was married to Princess Ketevan, daughter of Heraclius II of Georgia.
+Their children were: